theCapypara/riptide-docker-images/README.rst

    names are unknown).

-2. or your command must be runnable by the user specified in the image but respect USER and GROUP environment variables that contain user and group ids.
+2. or your command must be runnable by the user specified in the image but respect USER and GROUP environment variables (may be called differently)  that contain user and group ids.

 3. or your command must only be runnable by the user specified in the image.